A shellfish allergy is not exactly the same as a seafood allergy. Seafood includes

 Make sure the epinephrine auto-injector is always on hand and that it is not expired.

-Don't feed your child cooked foods you didn't make yourself or anything with unknown
+Don't eat cooked foods you didn't make yourself or anything with unknown

-Tell everyone who handles the food — from relatives to restaurant staff — that
+Tell everyone who handles your food — from relatives to restaurant staff — that

 Stay away from steam tables or stovetops when shellfish is cooked (especially